RACV Logo

 Day 15: Mai Chau

 Leave Hanoi this morning in a private coach transfer to Mai Chau.
-This peaceful town is situated in a valley and surrounded by green mountains, making it famous for its breathtaking scenery and friendly hilltribe communities.
+This peaceful town is situated in a valley and surrounded by green mountains, making it famous for its breathtaking scenery and friendly hill tribe communities.
 Admire the views, fuel up over lunch and visit Vun Art – a social enterprise that employs people with disabilities to make art pieces with recycled silk scraps.
-Then, spend some time learning the story of the vibrant Muong ethnic group, native to this region, at the Muong Museum.
 Check into your accommodation in the afternoon and enjoy some free time to unwind and relax.

 Day 16: Mai Chau

-Today your Leader will take you on a walk through a series of Mai Chau villages.
-Along the way you’ll pass terraced rice fields and traditional stilted houses, before getting an up-close view of traditional cotton textile making and hearing from a local artisan for insights into Thai garment craftsmanship.
-Next, you will learn how to make Ruou Can, a traditional fermented rice wine, as well as the cultural significance behind each step of the process.
-After lunch hosted by a local family, the rest of the day is free for you to spend as you wish.
-Relax at your hotel or speak with you Leader about optional activities in the area.
+Today, your leader will take you on a walk through a series of Mai Chau villages.
+Along the way, you’ll pass terraced rice fields and traditional stilted houses, before getting an up-close view of traditional cotton textile-making and hearing a local artisan’s insights into Thai garment craftsmanship.
+Next, you’ll learn how to make Ruou Can, a traditional fermented rice wine, as well as the cultural significance behind each step of the process.
+After a lunch hosted by a local family, the rest of the day is free for you to spend as you wish.
+Relax at your hotel or speak with your leader about optional activities in the area.

 Day 17: Hanoi